In this post I’ll show you how to use the Astra WordPress theme and Gutenberg block editor to build your website using Starter Templates.

 - White branding of your web design

-- Ability to “hook” into the theme to add Google Analytics tracking code
+- Custom Layouts which allow you to “hook” into the theme to add Facebook Pixel or Google Analytics tracking code

-So while you can build a complete website with the free Astra WordPress theme, you might want some of the additional functionality you can get from the premium plugin.
+So while you can build a complete website with the free Astra WordPress theme, you might want some of the additional functionality you can get from the Astro Pro plugin.

 How to Install an Astra Child Theme